Observe Then Act: Asynchronous Active Vision-Action Model for Robotic Manipulation

 \section{Conclusion and Future Work}

 In this paper, we investigate the problem of robotic manipulation under limited observation and present a task-driven asynchronous active vision-action model.
-Our model first infers the optimal viewpoint based on the task goal, then selects the manipulation action from the updated observation.
-To enhance performance and training stability, we integrate voxel alignment for spatial consistency, demonstration augmentation for enhanced learning, and auxiliary rewards for real-time training guidance.
-These strategies enable the model to handle occlusions and improve sensor-motor coordination.
-Experimental results show that our model significantly outperforms passive observation-based models by actively refining viewpoints and learning sensor-motor coordination through interaction with the environment.
-However, complex occlusions and dynamic environments remain challenging.
-Future work could explore real-time visual feedback to better adapt to environmental changes.
+Our model first infers the optimal viewpoint to actively observe the scene, then selects the manipulation action from the updated observation.
+Our model was trained and evaluated on eight RLBench tasks with varying levels of occlusion, demonstrating that it significantly outperforms passive observation-based models by actively refining viewpoints and learning sensor-motor coordination through interaction with the environment. {However, one limitation is its reliance on a small number of demonstration samples to provide early training signals.
+Future work could explore strategies for zero-shot training and extend the approach to longer-horizon tasks.}